jeeberhardt/unrolr/README.md

 * PyOpenCL
 * MDAnalysis

-## Installation
+## Installation on UNIX

 I highly recommand you to install the Anaconda distribution (https://www.continuum.io/downloads) if you want a clean python environnment with nearly all the prerequisites already installed (NumPy, H5py, Pandas, Matplotlib).

+1 .
+First, you have to install OpenCL.
+Good news for MacOS users, you don't have to install OpenCL, it works out-of-the-box, so you can skip this part and just install pyopencl and MDAanalysis.
+For others, from all the tutorials you can find on the internet, this one it is still the more succinct one that I found: [OpenCL installation](https://ethereum.gitbooks.io/frontier-guide/content/gpu.html).

+2 .
 For the rest, you just have to do this,
 ```bash
 pip install pyopencl mdanalysis
 ```